-Allows to enter mercury's interfacial tension and contact angle under the experimental conditions; these vales are used for pore size calculations (Laplace's law).
-By default the values are given under standard conditions.
+Allows to enter the injected fluid (usually mercury) interfacial tension and contact angle under the experimental conditions; these values are used for pore size calculations (Laplace's law).
+By default, the values are given under standard conditions.
 The total volume (or bulk volume) is optional and used only to calculate porosity.